Note

 - Improves reliability of ML models

-- A consistent feature definition across business unit/organization
+- Consistent feature definition across business units and organizations

-- Feature sets are versioned and immutable: Newer version of models can use newer feature versions without disrupting the older version of the model
+- Feature sets are versioned and immutable: Newer model versions can use newer feature versions without disrupting older model versions

 - Monitor feature set materialization